-- Must possess a deep and growing relationship with Jesus Christ, a passion for Biblical justice and racial equity, a humble and teachable spirit, and a desire to serve and collaborate with a diverse team. - Able to build a trusted relationship with the CEO, to facilitate his priorities and focus. - A leader who uses a Principle Based Management Approach, open to honest dialogue to drive innovation. - Have a servant's heart, and a redemptive mindset. - A leader with a focus on client outcomes using an "in and down" approach. - Able to operationalize all Act initiatives, coordinating all project management key functions and holding team members accountable. - Have the candor and the courage to share differences of opinion with the CEO where appropriate and necessary. - Balance the pace of the organization and the idea-to-reality timing so that both vision and reality are satisfied.
+- Must possess a deep and growing relationship with Jesus Christ, a passion for Biblical justice and racial equity, a humble and teachable spirit, and a desire to serve and collaborate with a diverse team. - Able to build a trusted relationship with the CEO, to facilitate his priorities and focus. - A leader who uses a Principle Based Management Approach, open to honest dialogue to drive innovation. - Have a servant's heart, and a redemptive mindset. - A leader with a client focus using an "in and down" approach. - Able to operationalize all Act initiatives, coordinating all project management key functions and holding team members accountable. - Have the candor and the courage to share differences of opinion with the CEO where appropriate and necessary. - Balance the pace of the organization